 It's important that you sit down before you come on to the LinkedIn advertising platform and think about what your business goals are and what your budget is.

 If you take time to do that, this section won't be as difficult for you to go through.

 That means it's time to track actions that are taken by visitors to your site.

 This is similar to Google's Site Tag and the Facebook Pixel where you're able to monitor actions on your site.

 Why is this necessary?

 If you're able to see that people are visiting your site but not taking any action, such as making a purchase or entering their information on a landing page, then that should be a sign to you that you need to make an adjustment somewhere.

 The Insight Tag is a great way to see what people are or aren't doing so that you can know if your campaign is working or if it needs changes.
-Adding this piece of code to your site is vital to the success of your campaign because it gathers so much valuable data.

 If you feel lazy and don't want to do it, hire someone off of Fiverr or Upwork.